zachborboa/util/extensions/README.md

 ### Extensions Button

-Provides quick icon access to your Chrome extensions.
+Provides quick icon access to your Chrome extensions and display how many tabs are open.

 ### Gmail Fixed Width Text